cutterkom/url-sharing-wordpress-plugin/README.md

 * Enable font color change of the URL in backend
 * Offer a PHP-Snippet to enable more flexible positioning
-* 	- A button to automatically copy the URL to the user's clipboard (by using an existing JavaScript library)- (done in version 1.1)
+* 	-A button to automatically copy the URL to the user's clipboard (by using an existing JavaScript library)- (done in version 1.1)

 ## Versions
 ### 1.1